-I have attended many job interviews over the years and have had some bad experiences that could have been avoided if a proper recruiting process had been put into place.
+I have attended many job interviews over the years and have had some bad experiences that could have been prevented if a proper recruiting process was in place.
 Recruiters need to have a good knowledge of what the job requires to make accurate assessments.

-A forty-something woman called me in for an interview.
+A forty-something woman phoned me in for an informal discussion on an open position.
 She asked me some key questions about my skills which I answered honestly.
-Then I was invited for an interview.
-I pressed my nice interview clothes and arranged for my husband to give me a ride to the interview.
+Then I was invited for a formal interview with several team members.
+I pressed my best clothes and arranged for my husband to give me a ride to the company.
 He waited at a coffee shop until I was done to give me a ride home.
 The office I entered was a big mess, with every surface covered in piles of paper.
 “You can see why we need some help,” the recruiter said with an exasperated smile.

-I have sometimes found a disconnect between job descriptions and the job that is presented to me over the phone or in an interview.
+I have sometimes found a disconnect between job descriptions and the job that is presented to me.
 That is a sign that the recruiters have not done their homework.
-Recruiters must agree on the key elements of the job beforehand and focus on them.
+Recruiters should agree on the key elements of the job beforehand and focus on them.

 Starting the search

 These days, the Internet makes it easier to apply for work.
-Although the traditional newspaper ad still has its place, many employers take advantage of free websites such as Craigslist.
+Many employers take advantage of specialized employment websites.
 Unfortunately, this also means that employers are flooded with hundreds of email responses to ads.

-One duty I had in a past job as a secretary in a small office was to sort through resumes sent via fax or email.
-About a third of the mountain of applications did not even apply to the job opening.
+One duty I had in a past job as a secretary in a small office was to sort through resumes for a new opening.
+About a third of the mountain of applications did not even apply to the job description.
 The applicant figured if there was one opening, there must be another place where they could fit.
-Sometimes, they were inexperienced and willing to do “anything.”
+Sometimes, the candidates were inexperienced and willing to do “anything.”
 Most of the resumes ended up in the shredding pile.

 A good job description should: